janosgyerik/cheatsheets/Git-cheat-sheet.md

    git checkout SHA^ -- path/to/deleted/dir

-Note: the checkout command will bring back and add the directory to the staging area.
+The above command will create the specified path in the working tree and add it to the staging area.
+If you want to unstage:
-If you want, you can unstage with:

     git reset -- path/to/deleted/dir